allvpv/website/content/haotic-journey-through-envvars/index.md

 >  on the stack.
 If you declare your variable with `local`, it then ends up in
 >  this locally-scoped hashmap.
 >
-> What's interesting is that you can export a `local` variable too – and it
+> What's interesting is that you can export a `local` variable too!
+All
-> does not make it global!
-Rather, all subsequent processes executed inside
+> subsequent processes executed inside this function will inherit this
-> this function will inherit this variable.
-(That is, it will be passed to them
+> variable.
+(That is, it will be passed to them as envvar).
+And when the
-> as an environment variable).
+> function exits, the variable is, of course, dropped.
 >
 > I would never have learned this without diving into the source code of
 > `bash`.
-My intuitive (wrong) assumption would be that `export`
+My intuitive (wrong) assumption was that `export` *automatically
-> means – *make it global*!
+> makes the variable global*, like `declare -g`!
 Super interesting stuff.

 ### The default C library on Linux: `glibc`

-Creates a dynamic `environ` array; this array can be managed by `putenv` and `getenv` library functions.
-Each `getenv` or `putenv` invocation is O(n), but `n` is usually small.
+`glibc` creates a dynamic `environ` array; this array can be managed by `putenv` and `getenv` library functions.
+Each `getenv` or `putenv` invocation is O(n) – the array needs to be traversed each time – but `n` is usually small.

 ### Python

+Python is an interesting case: it tightly couples it's environment to the C library.

-On startup, the `os.environ` dictionary is built from the `environ` array managed by the C library.
-Each change to `os.environ` calls the low-level, natively implemented `os.putenv` function, which in turn, calls `putenv` from the C library.
-So the C library is responsible for managing the “ground truth” state of environment variables, which are passed to child processes.
+On startup, the `os.environ` dictionary is built from the `environ` array which is mentioned above.
+But this dictionary is **NOT** the “ground truth” of environment variables for the child processes.

+Rather, each change to `os.environ` calls the low-level, natively implemented `os.putenv` function, which in turn, calls `putenv` from the C library.

 Note that the propagation is one-directional: modifying `os.environ` will call `os.putenv`, but not the other way around.
 Call `os.putenv`, and `os.environ` won't be updated.

 ## Liberal format